MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/get-officewebappsmachine.md

 ## Detailed Description

-The **Get-OfficeWebAppsMachine** cmdlet returns details about the current server that is in an farm.
+The **Get-OfficeWebAppsMachine** cmdlet returns details about the current server that is in an Office Online Server farm.
 These details include the roles and health status of the current server and the name of the master server for the farm.